GitMax42/website/README.md

 ## Static Pre-compressed Content
 Even the deploy process is more complex and the update of the website takes longer, you need to generate as much static pre-compressed content as possible to avoid compressing on every request!
-Textfiles like HTML, CSS, Javascript and Webmanifest are good candidates for such static compression.
+Textfiles like HTML, CSS, Javascript, JSON, XML and Webmanifest are good candidates for such static compression.

 #### Compression
 * <a href="https://github.com/google/brotli">Brotli</a> is a compression algorithm developed by Google and it's <a href="https://caniuse.com/#feat=brotli" target="_blank">Browser support</a> is already very good!